Waves of suicide drones strike Ukraine’s capital, 4 killed

-KYIV, Ukraine (AP) — Waves of explosives-laden suicide drones struck Ukraine’s capital Monday, setting buildings ablaze and tearing a hole in one of them while sending people scurrying for shelter or trying to shoot down the kamikazes.
+KYIV, Ukraine (AP) — Waves of explosives-laden suicide drones struck Ukraine’s capital Monday, setting buildings ablaze and tearing a hole in one of them.
+People scurried for shelter or tried to shoot down the kamikazes.

-The concentrated use of the drones was the second barrage in as many weeks — after months where air attacks had become become a rarity in central Kyiv.
-The assault sowed terror and frayed nerves as blasts echoed across the city.
-Energy facilities were struck, and one drone slammed into a residential building, killing four people, authorities said.
+The concentrated use of the drones was the second barrage in as many weeks — after months in which air attacks had become become a rarity in central Kyiv.
+The assault sowed terror and frayed nerves as blasts rocked the city.
+Energy facilities were struck and one drone largely collapsed a residential building, killing four people, authorities said.

-The drones appeared to include Iranian-made Shaheds.
-Intense, sustained bursts of gunfire rang out as they buzzed overhead, apparently from soldiers trying to destroy them.
+Intense, sustained bursts of gunfire rang out as the Iranian-made Shahed drones buzzed overhead, apparently from soldiers trying to destroy them.
 Others headed for shelter, nervously scanning the skies.
-But Ukraine has become grimly accustomed to attacks nearly eight months into the Russian invasion, and city life resumed as rescuers picked through the debris.
+But Ukraine has become grimly accustomed to attacks nearly eight months into the Russian invasion, and city life resumed as rescuers picked through debris.

+Previous Russian airstrikes on Kyiv were mostly with missiles.
+Analysts believe the slower-moving Shahed drones can be programmed to accurately hit certain targets using GPS unless the system fails.

 One strike appeared to target the city’s heating network, hitting an operations center.
-Another slammed into a four-story residential building, ripping a large hole in it and collapsing at least three apartments on top of each other.
+Another slammed into a four-story residential building, ripping open a gaping hole and collapsing at least three apartments on top of each other.
 Four bodies were recovered, including those of a woman who was 6 months pregnant and her husband, Klitschko said.
 An older woman and another man also were killed there.

 An Associated Press photographer caught one of the drones on camera, its triangle-shaped wing and pointed warhead clearly visible against the blue sky.